cathymonkey/Unit-1/unit1.md

 ### Justification of the solution
 **Here we will write the design statement: what we will do, how, by when**

+we want to create a text based application that runs on a computer, which provides the functionality for the hardware store.
+The app should provide actions such as record of purchases, categorization of items, record of inventory, calculation of totals, billing.
+We will develop this app using python.
+We will use python because it is the software we are using in class at the moment.
+In comparison to C++ or C, python has a lean and simple syntax.
+In addition, python has become the most poplar programming language over the last years.[1]
+Similarly, python has a large repository of libaries and documentation.

+T.E.L.O.S study

+[1] "The 10 Most Popular Programming Languages To Learn In 2020".
+Northeastern University Graduate Programs, 2020, https://www.northeastern.edu/graduate/blog/most-popular-programming-languages/.

+## Criteria for Success
+1. Provides clear feedback to the user
+2.**There are no bugs in the application**
+3. The application should allow to calculate the total and billing
+4. Secure application: it allows user login/authentication

 ## Criteria B: Design
 ### System Diagram
 ![SystemDiagram](https://github.com/cathymonkey/Unit-1/blob/master/SystemDiagram.png)